FDio/csit/docs/automating_vpp_api_flag_day.rst

 other integration points such as "directory" structure of stats segment or PAPI python library dependencies.

+**MOTIVATION**

+Aside of per-release activities (release report), CSIT also provides testing that requires somewhat tight coupling to the latest (merged but not released) VPP code.
+Currently, the coupling is not as tight as possible.
+Instead of testing HEAD builds of VPP directly with HEAD CSIT code, HEAD of one project is run with somewhat older codebase of the other project.
+Definition of what is the older codebase to use is maintained by CSIT project.
+For older CSIT codebase, the project creates so-called "oper" branches.
+For older VPP codebase, CSIT master HEAD contains identifiers for "stable" VPP builds.
+Such older codebases are also used for verify jobs, where HEAD of the other project is replaced by the commit under review.

+One particular type of jobs useful for VPP development is trending jobs.
+They test latests VPP build with oper branch of CSIT, and analytics is applied to detect regressions in preformance.
+For this to work properly, VPP project needs a warning against breaking the assumptions the current oper branch makes about VPP behavior.
+In the past, the most frequent type of such breakage was API change.

+Earlier attempts to create a process to minimize breakage have focused on creating a new verify job for VPP (called api-crc job) that votes -1 on a change that affect CRC values for API messages CSIT uses.
+The list of messages and CRC values (multiple values are allowed) is maintained in CSIT repository (in oper branch).
+The process was less explicit on how should CSIT project maintain such list.
+As CSIT was not willing to support two incpompatible API messages by the same codebase (commit), there were unavoidable windows where either trenging jobs, or CSIT verify jobs were failing.

+Practice showed that human (or infra) errors can create two kinds of breakages.
+Either the unavoidable short window gets long, affecting a trending job run or two, or the api-crc job starts giving -1 to innocent changes because oper branch went out of sync with VPP HEAD codebase.
+This second type of failure prevents any merges to VPP for a long time (12 hours is the typical time, give time zone differences).

+The current version of this document is still being somewhat vague on the CSIT side of the process, but introduces a new requirement:
+The api-crc job should not give false -1, under any reasonable circumstance.
+That means, if a VPP change (nor any of its unmergent ancestor commits) does not affect any CRC values for messages used by CSIT, -1 shuld only mean "rebase is needed", and rebaseing to HEAD should result in +1 from the api-crc job.

 **VPP API FLAG DAY ALGORITHM USE CASE**

 The following steps describe the use case of the proposed